LOST YOUR “SPOON”?????

 Undeniably, this almost nine years journey in Tailem Bend had an impact on both myself and my family.
 Not always for the better.
 However…. a learning experience…For sure…

 I guess that after some months the aftermath of Tailem Bend did hit back.
 Not sleeping… in ways I experienced twice in the past.
 Not great… And proper sleep is the way to restore the batteries, as we know.
 I failed actually to take a proper break in between the 2 jobs.
 Not very sensible the last.
 But a misguided sense of duty is perhaps not always helpful.
 Feelings of despair are not strange to me and at times I learnt the hard way.

 We try to make decisions within the best context of both duty, care for family, and…”meaning” perhaps – but we do not always get what we want.

 Often we have to balance on what life asks us to do in a particular set of circumstances.

 The search for meaning goes on and on.
 It never stops and every time you need to reinvent, embrace life for “belonging” and change, and keep in mind what Aeschylus once said.
 And for sure, .. it’s all part of: > “not to die with the music still inside of you”<.

 And that it may be agonising at times may be part of life.
 For some more than others.

 Through the awful grace of God we may forget what lies behind us, with gratitude, and live with the music in us.
 Embrace the last in full, for the benefit of both ourselves and others.
 But “rest” we need at times.
-It is also a matter of the right sense of direction and the right sense of discipline – and.. heart over matter.
+It is also a matter of the right sense of direction again, and the right sense of discipline – and.. heart over matter.